catenax-ng/product-knowledge/docs/deployment.md

 title: Deployment (MVP)
 ---

-Since Knowledge Agents is a federated technology, there is no central dataspace setup to take into account.
+Knowledge Agents is a federated technology, so there is no central component setup to take into account.
-Instead the Semantic Dataspace is formed by the individual business partners extending/configuring their connectors and enabling their backend systems and/or datalakes.
-The proposed deployment depends hereby on the role that the business partner takes.
+Instead, the Semantic Dataspace is formed by the individual business partners extending/configuring their connectors and enabling their backend systems and/or datalakes.
+The deployment depends hereby on the role that the business partner takes.

 ## Dataspace Partner Roles